 We hope this ultimate self-publishing guide was helpful as you consider your options as an author or orientate yourself in a growing industry.
 Self-publishing is a huge endeavor that requires commitment, time, and money.
 It’s not the quick and easy option some trad publishing advocates make it out to be.
 I’ve chronicled my own writing process on YouTube and you may be interested in checking out my monthly summaries.

-Take your time as you consider what’s best for your writing career and if you need further guidance, we’re only a click away.
+Take your time as you consider what’s best for your writing career and if you need further guidance, read up on the value of a book coach.